 However, history shows us that if enough of us come together we can fight back against threats to our rights – and the past legal victory against the previous attempts to bring in anti-boycott laws demonstrates this.
 Now, campaigners are working hard to ensure those protesting know their rights8

 with a view to build legal challenges against policing that is in contravention of international human rights conventions.
-Alongside this, a broad coalition of unions and organisations are working to fight the proposed anti-strike legislation every step of the way.
-It is critical that we do not allow these attacks to pass under the radar: we need as many people as possible to build their understanding of these issues and take action — to demonstrate that there is mass opposition to these attacks on our rights.
+Alongside this, a broad coalition of unions and organisations are working to repeal the new anti-strike legislation.
+It is critical that we do not allow these curtailments of our rights to pass under the radar: we need as many people as possible to build their understanding of these issues and take action — to demonstrate that there is mass opposition to these attacks on our rights.